 - Park home sites offer a great deal of security, as they are often gated and only allow access to residents and their guests

 - Some park homes are designed to assist with independent living.

 - You can't get a mortgage on a park home, so you'll need the savings or equity to buy it outright

 - Ground rent (or 'pitch fee') and utility costs can change

-- Park homes aren't always well insulated and energy bills can be high
+- Older park homes aren't always well insulated and energy bills can be high

-- You may not have the same level of access to state support, such as grants for home insulation or warm home discounts, as you would in a traditional 'bricks and mortar' house
+- You may not have the same level of access to state support, such as grants for home insulation, as you would in a traditional 'bricks and mortar' house

 - Parks are often further away from town centres, so consider whether this would affect your ability to access shops and services

-- If you decide to resell you will have to pay 10% commission to the site owner
+- If you decide to sell, you will only receive 90% of the sale price.

-Make sure to research any sites you look at, in particular look at their facilities, road access, maintenance and parking.
+Make sure to research any sites you look at.
+In particular, you should look at their facilities, road access, maintenance and parking, and check if the location suits your needs.
 You should always seek legal advice when buying a property.